chappersa/CaLLM/README.md

 ###

 <p align="left">1.
 Navigate to /caLLMServer directory<br>2.
 Activate venv: source bin/activate<br>3.
 Install requirements: python3 -m pip install -r requirements.tx<br>4.
-Run server: python3 app.py</p>
+Run server: python3 app.py <br><br> By default, CaLLM uses GPU optimisation; however, it can also work on a CPU by switching the CaLLM Version in the app.py file to CaLLM not GPUCaLLM. </p>

 ###